 If you’re going to cook scrambled eggs, separate the yolks from the whites and throw the yolks towards the end.

-Rice is usually a big no-no when it comes to acne.
+Rice is usually a big no-no when it comes to acne (unless you are using rice paper to remove oil).
 White, brown, and wild rice are all high in carbs and trigger huge insulin spikes that can cause acne.
 On top of that, rice (with the notable exception of white rice) contain antinutrients known as lectins that can damage the gut.
 All and all, most rice isn’t much better for acne than pasta or wheat.

 However, there is one cooking hack that can make white rice pretty acne-friendly: add a tablespoon of coconut oil when cooking your rice, and then refrigerate it for at least twelve hours.